 - Cut two pieces of the fabric scraps into 6.5in. x 11.5in. so there are two rectangle fabric pieces.

-- Spray both sides of the scraps with scotch guard, let dry for a few seconds.
+- Spray both sides of the fabric with scotch guard, let dry for a few seconds.

 - Place the two fabric rectangles on top of each other.